Luke Kuechly: Professional career

+Pre-draft

-On January 6, 2012, Kuechly announced his intention to forgo his final year of college eligibility and enter the 2012 NFL Draft.
-At the time of his announcement, he was rated the top linebacker available in this draft: Mel Kiper Jr. ranked him tenth on his "Big Board", while Todd McShay ranked him thirteenth in his "Top 32".
-Kuechly squashed any lingering doubts about his athleticism with his performance at the combine and pro day workouts, demonstrating rare pass coverage abilities which would allow him to be a "three-down" inside linebacker (i.e. not subbed-out on obvious passing downs) which raised his draft stock even further.
+On January 6, 2012, Kuechly announced his intention to forgo his final year of college eligibility and enter the 2012 NFL draft.
+At the time of his announcement, he was rated the top linebacker available in this draft: Mel Kiper Jr. ranked him tenth on his "Big Board," while Todd McShay ranked him thirteenth in his "Top 32."
+Kuechly squashed any lingering doubts about his athleticism with his performance at the combine and pro day workouts, demonstrating rare pass coverage abilities that would allow him to be a "three-down" inside linebacker (i.e., not subbed-out on obvious passing downs), which raised his draft stock even further.

+2012

-Kuechly was drafted by the Carolina Panthers in the first round: the first linebacker selected and the ninth overall pick.
+Kuechly was selected by the Carolina Panthers in the first round: the first linebacker selected and the ninth overall pick.
 On May 10, 2012, Kuechly signed a 4-year, $12.58 million contract.

-2012: Rookie year

 Kuechly began the season at outside linebacker instead of middle linebacker; After considering Kuechly as starting middle linebacker, head coach Ron Rivera decided to start veteran Jon Beason at middle linebacker due to his experience.
 When Beason was placed on injured reserve due to a torn Achilles tendon, Kuechly was moved to middle linebacker.
 Due to his strong performance at middle linebacker, Rivera announced that Kuechly would be the team's long-term starter at that position even after Beason returned from his injury.
-In a 30-20 victory over the Atlanta Falcons in Week 14, Kuechly recorded a career-high 16 tackles and was honored as NFC Defensive Player of the Week; Kuechly received the NFC Defensive Rookie of the Month award in December, recording a league-high 59 tackles over the final five games of the season.
+In a 30–20 victory over the Atlanta Falcons in Week 14, Kuechly recorded a career-high 16 tackles and was honored as NFC Defensive Player of the Week; Kuechly received the NFC Defensive Rookie of the Month award in December, recording a league-high 59 tackles over the final five games of the season.
 He became the second Panther after Julius Peppers to receive the award.
 Kuechly led the league with 164 tackles during the regular season and recorded eight pass deflections, one sack, two interceptions, and three fumble recoveries.
 He was awarded the AP Defensive Rookie of the Year and received the Defensive Rookie of the Year award from Pro Football Weekly.
+He was named to the PFWA All-Rookie Team.

 While not being an official stat kept by the NFL, after tape review, Panthers coaches credited Kuechly with a franchise record 205 tackles, surpassing James Anderson's 174 set in 2011, and became the first rookie to lead the NFL in that department since Patrick Willis in 2007.
 Kuechly was rated as the 79th best player on the NFL Top 100 list.